-During the cycle 91 the Doppler compensation evolution was stable (see Figure 3) apart from the small peak in the standard deviation of the received spectrum on day 26th January 2004 due to a strong degraded satellite attitude.
+During the cycle 93 the Doppler compensation evolution was very stable (see Figure 3).
+The small peak detected on 23rd March 2004 was due to an AOCS mode-change to FPM in order to perform an orbit manoeuvre.

 FIGURE 2.
 ERS-2 Scatterometer: Centre of Gravity and standard deviation of received power spectrum since the beginning of the mission.